Chapadevs/Chapadevs/README.md

 # Chapadevs Website - Monorepo Structure

-This is a monorepo containing both the frontend (React + Vite) and backend (Node.js + Express) applications for the Chapadevs website.
+This is a monorepo containing both the frontend (React + Vite) and backend (Node.js + Express) applications for the Chapadevs website

 ## Project Structure